War in Ukraine – List of journalists who are victims gets longer by the day

 - Sunday 3 April.
 Oleksandr Gunko, the editor of the Nova Kakhovka City and Dilovi Novyny news sites and a columnist for Hazeta Po-Ukrainski and Kraina, was abducted by Russian soldiers after a search of his home, according to a colleague, Maksim Birovash.
 Nova Kakhovka City’s staff had previously received an email suggesting that they should collaborate and cover events “correctly.”
 He was released on April 6, after three days in the Kherson detention center.

-- Saturday 2 April.
-Mantas Kvedaravicius, a Lithuanian documentary film maker, was killed in his car as he was trying to leave Mariupol, to which he had gone to film the besieged city.
+- Wednesday 30 March.
+Mantas Kvedaravicius, a Lithuanian documentary film maker, is shot twice after being abducted by Russian soldiers three days earlier in Mariupol, to which he had gone to film the besieged city.

 - Monday, 28 March.
 A journalist reported that a colleague of hers, Dmitro Khiliuk, has been missing since 4 March.
 A correspondent for the Ukrainian press agency UNIAN, Khiliuk is believed to be detained by Russian troops in Dymer, an occupied village in the Kyiv region, along with around 100 other civilians.
 Residents who have been released think that, because he is a journalist, the Russians may suspect him of having been in contact with the Ukrainian security forces.